National Federation of Independent Business

 The National Federation of Independent Business (NFIB) is an association of small businesses in the United States.
 It is headquartered in Nashville, Tennessee, with offices in Washington, D.C., and all 50 state capitals.
-The stated goal of NFIB is to advance the interests of small businesses.
-The federation describes itself as a national membership association that represents small business owners and provides policy updates, compliance guidance, and other information resources on issues affecting their operations.
+The stated goal of the NFIB is to advance the interests of small businesses.

-Since 1990, it has donated $725,551 to Democratic candidates and party committees versus $11,972,074 to Republican candidates or party committees.
-It was a key opponent of President Bill Clinton's attempt to reform American health care in 1993, as well as a lead plaintiff to have the Affordable Care Act deemed unconstitutional.
-The NFIB has lobbied against "click to cancel" rules (which would require companies to make cancellations as easy as the process to subscribe in the first place), as well as beneficial ownership rules (which would require companies to disclose their true owners).
+Since 1990, it has donated $725,551 to Democratic candidates and party committees compared to $11,972,074 to Republican candidates and party committees.
+It was a key opponent of President Bill Clinton's attempt to reform American health care in 1993, as well as a lead plaintiff in the lawsuit to have the Affordable Care Act deemed unconstitutional.
+The NFIB has criticized both the Occupational Safety and Health Administration (OSHA) and the Environmental Protection Agency (EPA).
+The NFIB has lobbied against "click-to-cancel" rules (which would require companies to make cancellations as easy as the process to subscribe), as well as beneficial ownership rules (which would require companies to disclose their true owners).

 Activities and politics

+Commerce Secretary Donald Evans speaks at the NFIB Small Business Summit in 2004.

-The Federation states it provides advocacy counsel on matters including legislation, taxes and guidance to small business owners on management, operating and marketing.
-It also provides information on legal issues and health care.
-It also hosts a podcast on some concerns facing small business.
+The Federation states it provides advocacy counsel on matters including legislation and taxes, as well as guidance to small business owners on management, operations, and marketing.
+It also provides information on legal issues and health care, and it hosts a podcast on various concerns facing small businesses.

+Maryland Lieutenant Governor Boyd Rutherford addresses an NFIB event in 2017.

-On its website, the National Federation of Independent Business states that it is a "nonprofit, nonpartisan organization founded in 1943".
+On its website, the NFIB states that it is a "nonprofit, nonpartisan organization founded in 1943".
 In 2010, 25 of its members, all Republican, were elected to the 112th Congress.

 In 2010, the NFIB became the lead plaintiff opposing the Patient Protection and Affordable Care Act health care reform legislation.
 The organization joined 26 states in the lawsuit challenging the constitutionality of the act.
 The case reached the Supreme Court, which issued its ruling on National Federation of Independent Business v.
 Sebelius on June 28, 2012, upholding most provisions of the act.
-Karl Rove's conservative Crossroads GPS PAC gave NFIB $3.7 million to help fund the court fight.
+Karl Rove's conservative Crossroads GPS PAC gave the NFIB $3.7 million to help fund the court fight.

 The NFIB supported the America's Small Business Tax Relief Act of 2014 (H.R.
-4457; 113th Congress), a bill that would amend section 179 of the Internal Revenue Code, which mostly affects small- to medium-sized businesses, to retroactively and permanently extend from January 1, 2014, increased limitations on the amount of investment that can be immediately deducted from taxable income.
+4457; 113th Congress), a bill that would amend section 179 of the Internal Revenue Code, which mostly affects small- to medium-sized businesses.
+The bill sought to retroactively and permanently extend, from January 1, 2014, increased limitations on the amount of investment that can be immediately deducted from taxable income.
 The bill would return the tax code to its 2013 status and make the change permanent.
-Dan Danner, the president and CEO at that time, argued that Congress could help small business by passing the bill as it would enable small businesses to "plan for the future, invest in the economy and hire new workers."
+Dan Danner, the president and CEO at that time, argued that Congress could help small businesses by passing the bill, as it would enable them to "plan for the future, invest in the economy and hire new workers."